27 Nov 2023

 Additionally, a drawn-out prosecution process can be damaging to the final patent because all the arguments that you submit during prosecution can be used against you when you enforce the patent.

-In order to address the rejections noted above, you may incur higher legal fees.
+In order to address the rejections noted above, you may incur higher costs, which can include both legal fees and patent office fees.

 For one, you may need to provide more complex and detailed arguments during prosecution.
 This means your patent counsel will have to spend more time on developing arguments and drafting responses.